corv1njano/minecraft-data/README.md

 > **Current version support**: 1.21.5 vanilla

 ## Available Data
-- `items.txt` – List of all Minecraft items
+- `items.txt` – List of all Minecraft items available via /give command.

 The data is stored in plain text format (.txt).
 All data sets are manually updated to match the latest Minecraft Java version.